 - Evaluate applications for appeal for variances to State and City codes.

-- Plan Examiner III (PG 2JN): Three years of professional experience in building construction, building design, inspector, architecture, or comparable field.
+Three years of professional experience in building construction, building design, inspection, architecture, or a comparable field.

-- Registration with the State of Wisconsin as an architect or engineer.
+- Registration with the State of Wisconsin as a professional architect or engineer.

 - Knowledge of zoning administration and code enforcement.

-- Ability to read and interpret work-related documents such as laws, regulations, building and zoning codes. · Ability to interpret technical plans, blueprints, drawings, models, and maps.
+- Ability to read and interpret work-related documents such as laws, regulations, and building and zoning codes. · Ability to interpret technical plans, blueprints, drawings, models, and maps.

 - Ability to use job-specific computer applications such as the Land Management System (LMS) and standard programs such as spreadsheet, database, and word processing.

 The City of Milwaukee provides a comprehensive benefit program that includes the following: